 Step 3.
-Specify Restore Point
+Specify Point in Time

 - Select a point in time to which you want to restore the database: